About E Week

 Environment Week” aims to promote awareness and care of the environment and complements primary school programs linked to environmental science, recycling and sustainability.
 It caters for Kindergarten through to Year 6 students.

-There will be five programs available in 2018: Expo Paddock, Wetlands/Woodlands Habitat, Indigenous Connection to Country, Homestead Heritage and Sustainable Living
+There will be five programs available in 2019: Expo Paddock, Engaging with Nature, Indigenous Connection to Country, Homestead Heritage and Sustainable Living

 Activities and interactive displays are set in marquees in the Expo Paddock.
 Children are organised into groups of 5 with a teacher or parent supervisor, and can visit activities according to their particular interests; horticulture, water conservation, marine studies, ecology, native fauna and flora, as well as community interest programs such as CFA and friends groups.

-Students from Years 1-6 can also participate in one of the four Briars Programs – Wetlands/Woodlands Habitat and Animals, Indigenous Connection to Country or Homestead Heritage program.
+Students from Years 1-6 can also participate in one of the four Briars Programs – Engaging with Nature, Indigenous Connection to Country or Homestead Heritage program.
 Years 3-6 may access our Sustainable Living Program.
 These Briars programs are more structured and the components are of a longer duration to allow a more in-depth examination of the issues with children rotating around activities in the two hour program.
 Activities focusing on specific issues include habitat health, history of the Briars homestead and gardens, indigenous culture and knowledge of the environment, conservation of animals and plants, sustainability, renewable energy and waste.

 Sponsors and Volunteers